ranjeet-dev123/my-portfolio/README.md

 # 📱 Responsive Design

-The portfolio follows a responsive design approach so that the interface adapts to different screen sizes.

 | Device      | Support |
 | ----------- | ------- |
 | 🖥️ Desktop | ✅       |